The building and repair of wooden boats (see the separate entry for coracle making).

 Techniques have evolved over time – think wooden coracles to super-tankers.

 There are numerous regional styles of boats.
 There are many traditional types of craft, such as the Whitby cobble, which have not been built for many years and there is a danger that the knowledge to build them will be lost.
 However, in theory, a good boatbuilder can make any type of boat.

 Issues affecting the viability of the craft

-Cost of training: There are three private colleges teaching boatbuilding – the International Boatbuilding Training College (IBTC) in Lowestoft and in Portsmouth, and the Boatbuilding Training Academy in Lyme Regis.
+- Cost of training: there are three private colleges teaching boatbuilding – the International Boatbuilding Training College (IBTC) in Lowestoft and in Portsmouth, and the Boatbuilding Training Academy in Lyme Regis.
 The Lowestoft course costs £16,000 for a full-time 47-week training course – this is a cost that many people can’t afford.
 For example, it is difficult to get young people into the industry not because they are not interested but because they cannot afford to get properly trained.
 Many people who do the course are mid-life career changers or retirees.
-There are some grants available from City and Guilds and the Worshipful Company of Shipwrights, but these do not cover the cost of the whole course.
-The IBTC has four entries a year and currently has 19 students, but would like to run at 8-10 students per entry with 36-40 students per year – there is plenty of demand from students, and more than enough work.
+There are some grants available from City & Guilds and the Worshipful Company of Shipwrights, but these do not cover the cost of the whole course.
+The IBTC has four entries a year and at the time of writing has 19 students, but would like to run at 8-10 students per entry with 36-40 students per year – there is plenty of demand from students, and more than enough work.

 Craftspeople currently known

 - Henwood & Dean Ltd